Updated on June 25th, 2023

 Oregon eviction notices give tenants a written warning that their lease will be terminated and they will be evicted if they do not comply with the landlord’s terms within a set number of days.
 The document states the reason for the termination, how many days the tenant has to move out, and how the tenant can remedy the situation to retain their lease (if applicable).
 In certain cases, the tenant will have no option to remedy the situation and will be required to move out before the notice expires to avoid eviction.

-3-Day Notice to Quit for Non-Payment – Served on tenants when their rent payment is eight (8) days late and gives them three (3) days to pay or quit.
+72/144-Hour Notice to Quit for Non-Payment – Served on tenants when their rent payment is late and gives them seventy-two (72) or one hundred forty-four (144) to pay or quit.

 30-Day Notice to Quit for Non-Compliance – Gives a tenant fourteen (14) days to cure a lease violation or thirty (30) days to quit the premises.

 10-Day Notice to Quit for Non-Compliance – Gives a tenant ten (10) days to move out for a repeated violation of their lease.

 30-Day Notice to Terminate Month-to-Month – This form can be used by either the landlord or tenant to terminate a monthly rental agreement with thirty (30) day’s notice to the other party.
 However, after a monthly tenancy has endured passed one (1) year, the landlord cannot use this notice and must provide cause if they wish to terminate the tenancy.

 24-Hour Notice to Quit for Illegal Activity – If a tenant engages in illegal activity on their rental property, their landlord can use this form to serve them with twenty-four (24) hours’ notice to terminate their lease.

 - Grace Period (§ 90.260(1)(a)): Four (4) Days

 - Non-Payment of Rent (§ 90.394(2)): Three (3) or Six (6) Days